Indiscernibles and Flatness in Monadically Stable and Monadically NIP Classes

-This example sketches how first-order definable one-to-one connections towards elements of an indiscernible sequence preserve the strong properties of an indiscernible sequence.
-The more general case however is the many-to-one case, where we have a set of elements, each of which is exceptionally connected to a single element of an indiscernible sequence $I$, while allowing multiple elements to be exceptionally connected to the same element of $I$ (think for example of $R$ and $B$ being the centers and leaves of a star-forest).
+This example sketches how first-order definable one-to-one connections towards elements of an indiscernible sequence preserve indiscernibility.
+The more general case however is the many-to-one case, where we have a set of elements, each of which is exceptionally connected to a single element of an indiscernible sequence $I$, while allowing multiple elements to be exceptionally connected to the same element of $I$ (think, for example, of $R$ and $B$ being the centers and leaves of a star-forest as depicted in \cref{fig:matching_stars-appendix}, right).
 Our notion of such many-to-one connections will be that of \emph{disjoint $\alpha$-neighborhoods}.
-For a formula $\alpha(\bar x,y)$, a sequence $J$ of $|\bar x|$-tuples has disjoint $\alpha$-neighborhoods if $N_\alpha(\bar a_1)\cap N_\alpha(\bar a_2)=\varnothing$ for all distinct $\bar a_1,\bar a_2\in J$.
-It was earlier observed in \cite[Theorem 54]{bonnet2021twin} that in monadically NIP classes in large sequences of disjoint $\alpha$-neighborhoods and for any formula~$\phi$, there always exists at least two $\alpha$-neighborhoods in between which the $\phi$-connections can be described by a bounded number of colors.
-In this section we will extend our results of the previous section to sequences of disjoint $\alpha$-neighborhoods in monadically stable and monadically NIP classes, strengthening \cite[Theorem 54]{bonnet2021twin}.
-In the main result of this section, \Cref{thm:disjoint_families_nip}, we will start with a large sequence of disjoint $\alpha$-neighborhoods and will find a still-large subsequence such that the $\phi$-connections of every element $a$ towards all $\alpha$-neighborhoods in the subsequence can be described by a bounded set of sample elements and is completely homogeneous in the stable case, or alternates at most once between two homogeneous connection types in the NIP case (after possibly omitting one exceptional neighborhood $\mathrm{ex(a)}$ depending on $a$).
-The developed tools will be the main tool to obtain the new characterization of monadically stable graph classes via flip-wideness.
-We will first prove the combinatorial results of this section and then turn to algorithmic aspects in \cref{sec:algorithmic-aspects}.
+Recall, that for a formula~$\alpha(\bar x,y)$, the \(\alpha\)-neighborhood $N_\alpha(\bar a)$ of a tuple $\bar a$ is defined as the set of all \(b\) satisfying $\alpha(\bar a,b)$.
+We say a sequence $J$ of $|\bar x|$-tuples has \emph{disjoint $\alpha$-neighborhoods} if $N_\alpha(\bar a_1)\cap N_\alpha(\bar a_2)=\varnothing$ for all distinct $\bar a_1,\bar a_2\in J$.

+As the main technical tool of this paper, we prove for monadically NIP classes that every sequence of disjoint $\alpha$-neighborhoods contains a large subsequence that exerts strong control over its neighborhood.
+This lifts the strongly regular behaviour of idiscernible sequences to sequences of disjoint $\alpha$-neighborhoods.
+The main result of this section, \cref{thm:disjoint_families_nip}, is the backbone of our flip-flatness proof and states the following.
+In every large sequence of disjoint $\alpha$-neighborhoods, we will find a still-large subsequence such that the $\phi$-connections of every element $a$ towards all $\alpha$-neighborhoods in the subsequence can be described by a bounded set of sample elements in the following sense.
+After possibly omitting one exceptional neighborhood at index $\mathrm{ex(a)}$ depending on~$a$, the \(\phi\)-connections are completely homogeneous (in the stable case) or alternate at most once (in the NIP case).
+A related (but orthogonal) result was also proved in \cite[Lemma 64]{twwIVarxiv} using tools from model theory.